Aston Fields Middle School CIEAG Policy Statement

 Benchmark 8 - Personal Guidance

-The Careers and Enterprise Company provides the school with an adviser, who regularly meets with Mrs Hales to enhance provision already in place, using the Compass audit tool.
+The Careers and Enterprise Company provides the school with an adviser, who regularly meets with Mr Hall and Ms Jasper to enhance provision already in place, using the Compass audit tool.

 - Worcestershire Careers Hub Case Study Learning for Life - Careers Rotation